How we pick our products

 - Weight gain

-- Increased LDL cholesterol levels
+- Increase in LDL cholesterol levels

-- More frequent infections of the digestive tract
+- Increased frequency of digestive tract infections

 - Vulvovaginal infections (such as candidiasis)